jameshughes7/cypress-framework/README.md

 ### Summary

 This test framework has been built using [Cypress](https://www.cypress.io/).
 It has been configured to use Typescript for type safety so that it can be built out and extended for larger, future Cypress projects.
 It also leverages the [cypress-cucumber-preprocessor](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor#with-out-of-the-box-support) to facilitate the use Gherkin feature files.
+By means of example, it targets a the Test Banking website [Zero Bank](http://zero.webappsecurity.com).
 The framework also utilises the Cypress Dashboard Service and Visual Testing but both are a work in progress.

 ### Build